python/cpython/Doc/library/tix.rst

 `Tix <http://tix.sourceforge.net/dist/current/man/html/TixCmd/TixIntro.htm>`_
 introduces over 40 widget classes to the :mod:`Tkinter`  repertoire.
-There is a demo of all the :mod:`tkinter.tix` widgets in the :file:`Demo/tix` directory of the standard distribution.
+There is a demo of all the :mod:`Tix` widgets in the :file:`Demo/tix` directory of the standard distribution.

 ..
 The Python sample code is still being added to Python, hence commented out